ngcxy/dranet/site/content/docs/user/nvidia-dranet.md

 #### Conclusion

-Using both DRANet and the Nvidia DRA libraries in combination is a way to quickly allocate both GPUs and RDMA devices in order to create interconnected workloads that can span multiple nodes.
+Using both DraNet and the Nvidia DRA libraries in combination is a way to quickly allocate both GPUs and RDMA devices in order to create interconnected workloads that can span multiple nodes.
 This can be used the create workloads that span multiple nodes and take advantage of spare resources on nodes.

 For instance, consider that you have 2 nodes with 8 GPUs apiece.
 If you ran 2 training jobs that took 6 GPUs each then you would have 4 GPUs idle.
-By enabling DRANet you could take advantage of those remaining 4 for another training job.
+By enabling DraNet you could take advantage of those remaining 4 for another training job.
 Without providing the RDMA devics, these GPUs would only be able to communicate within the same node.